The trybots let committers try uncommitted patches on multiple platforms in an automated way.

 git cl try with no arguments.

-Run trybots of your choice by providing arguments to
+Manually run trybots of your choice by either the “Choose Tryjobs” button in gerrit or providing arguments to

 git cl try: